top of page

 Search

-A Parent’s Guide to Understanding the Types of Dyslexia and How to Support Reading Success
+A Parent’s Guide to Understanding the Types of Dyslexia and How to Support Reading Success (Revised in Light of the New 2025 Definition of Dyslexia)

 Not all dyslexia looks the same.
 Some children struggle to sound out words, while others can read them but not remember them.
 Understanding the four main types of dyslexia — phonological, surface, rapid naming, and double deficit — helps parents identify what their child is experiencing and how to support them with empathy and evidence-based strategies.

-11 min read
+10 min read

 How Many Times a Week Should Dyslexia Tutoring Be?